 There are two distinct population ranges of white Rhinos.
 The northern rage that extends from South Sudan west Democratic Republic of Congo towards lake Chad.
 The Southern species occurs south of the Zambezi.
 There are marked differences between the two subspecies in the concavity of the forehead.
 Populations have not been contiguous in recent historical times.

 Some populations of black rhino developed characteristic traits.”Gertie” and “Pixie” of Amboseli were famous for their remarkably long straight horns.
 The gene for such horns has now been poached out of existence, the population figures for both rhino species make depressing reading were by the northern white rhino once had a wide distribution, as late as 1960 there were more than 2,000 roaming the savannas of central Africa.
 But wide spread poaching ravaged the population and today there probably fewer than ten left in the wild all in Garamba National Park in Democratic Republic of Congo.
 The black rhino has not fared much better from around 70,000 in the 1960’s to 15,000 in the 1980’s and to around 5,000 today were 40 percent of them are in South Africa.
 Both the northern white and black rhino are classified as critically endangered.

-Currently Rhinos are being gazetted at Ziwa Rhino and Wildlife Ranch located in Nakasongola district which is the proud home of the only wild rhinos in Uganda.
-The Rhino re-introduction project is a project of Rhino Fund Uganda and Uganda Wildlife Authority.
+Currently the Southern White Rhinos are being gazetted at Ziwa Rhino Sanctuary located in Nakasongola district which is the proud home of the only wild rhinos in Uganda.
+The Rhino re-introduction project is supported by Rhino Fund Uganda and Uganda Wildlife Authority.

-Presently the sanctuary is home to fifteen (15) southern white rhinos.
-The sanctuary has become increasingly popular with tourists, for Rhino trekking, bird watching, nature walks and relaxation.
+Presently the sanctuary is home to twenty one (21) Southern White Rhinos.
+The sanctuary has become increasingly popular with tourists, for Rhino trekking, Bird watching, Nature walks, Camping Safaris and Relaxation.